About Solution-Focused Brief Therapy (SFBT)

 Simply put, solution-focused brief therapy challenges your child to think and shift their pattern of attention.

-They will answer questions they’ve never heard before and in ways, they’ve never heard themselves respond before.
-Doing so creates new pathways that will lead your child to notice differences and making changes in their life.
+They will answer questions they’ve never heard before, in ways they’ve never heard themselves respond before.
+Doing so creates new pathways that will lead your child to notice differences and make changes in their life.

 Numerous evidence-based studies have shown SFBT’s effectiveness.